Boston Marathon Fast Facts

-(CNN)Here's a look at what you need to know about the Boston Marathon, run from Hopkinton to Boston.
+(CNN)Here's a look at the Boston Marathon, run from Hopkinton to Boston.
 The finish line is in front of the Boston Public Library on Boylston Street.

 April 17, 2017 - The 121st Boston Marathon is scheduled to take place.